google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 If the certificate is logged, an SCT MUST be issued.
 Logging the certificate is useful, because monitors ({{monitor}}) can then detect these encoding errors, which may be accepted by some TLS clients.

+If `submission` is an accepted trust anchor whose certifier is neither an accepted trust anchor nor the first element of `chain`, then the log MUST return the "unknown anchor" error.
+A log cannot generate an SCT for a submission if it does not have access to the issuer's public key.

 If the returned `sct` is intended to be provided to TLS clients, then `sth` and `inclusion` (if returned) SHOULD also be provided to TLS clients (e.g., if